rackerlabs/docs-cloud-identity/README.md

 request](https://github.com/rackerlabs/docs-cloud-identity/compare?expand=1) to have your changes reviewed and merged into the master branch as appropriate.

-To build the project, you need to install Sphinx and virtualenv.
-However to contribute content, all you need is an editor and a basic understanding of the project layout and [Restructured Text](http://sphinx-doc.org/rest.html) syntax.
+To contribute content, all you need is an editor and a basic understanding of the project layout and [Restructured Text](http://sphinx-doc.org/rest.html) syntax.

+**Note:** If you want to build the project, you need to install the [Sphinx documentation generator](http://www.sphinx-doc.org/en/stable/install.html).

 You can use the Github editor or any text editor to work with documentation source files.
 For quick syntax checking, try the [Online Restructured text editor](http://rst.ninjs.org/).